 But so badly had she been torn a new one by the skeptosphere, an artificial perineum had to be created using a donor face.
 The re-buttal was a complete success, even scoring a writeup in the Australasian Journal of Reconstructive Surgery—Dr Gergis’ main contribution to science to date.

 Her sponsor on the paper, Prof. David Karoly, was not so lucky.
 Karoly was caught in the cross-reaming, and injuries to his dignity required months of intensive rehab.
 The exercises helped, but he’ll probably never walk and lie at the same time again.

 Dr Karoly—who lost more than 40% of his face in the incident—calls that whole period his annus execrabilis.

-UPDATE: Some mothers may have ’em but some other motherless sons evidently don’t like it up ’em, because I’ve just received a rather triggering series of long-distance phone calls.
+UPDATE: Some mothers may have ’em but some motherless sons evidently don’t like it up ’em, because I’ve just received a rather triggering series of long-distance phone calls.

 A man identifying himself only as “his new boss” wanted to tell me that Dr Schmidt “regrets he can’t answer your questions, and recommends you take them and shove them where Kevin Trenberth’s heat is hiding.
 Good day sir.”